-KSZ8895MLU supports 128 active VLANs and 4096 possible VIDs specified in IEEE 802.1q.
-KSZ8895MLU provides a 128-entry VLAN table, which correspond to 4096 possible VIDs and converts to FID (7 bits) for address look-up max 128 active VLANs.
-If a non-tagged or null-VID-tagged packet is received, the ingress port VID is used for look-up when 802.1q is enabled by the global register 5 control 3 bit 7.
+The KSZ8895MQ/RQ/FMQ supports 128 active VLANs and 4096 possible VIDs specified in IEEE 802.1q.
+KSZ8895MQ/RQ/FMQ provides a 128-entry VLAN table, which correspond to 4096 possible VIDs and converts to FID (7 bits) for address look-up max 128 active VLANs.
+If a non-tagged or null-VID-tagged packet is received, then the ingress port VID is used for look-up when 802.1q is enabled by the global register 5 control 3 bit 7.
 In the VLAN mode, the look-up process starts from VLAN table look-up to determine whether the VID is valid.
-If the VID is not valid, the packet will be dropped and its address will not be learned.
+If the VID is not valid, the packet will then be dropped and its address will not be learned.
 If the VID is valid, FID is retrieved for further look-up by the static MAC table or dynamic MAC table.
 FID+DA is used to determine the destination port.
-The followed table describes the difference actions at different situations of DA and FID+DA in the static MAC table and dynamic MAC table after the VLAN table finish a look-up action.
+The following table describes the different actions in different situations of DA and FID+DA in the static MAC table and dynamic MAC table after the VLAN table finish a look-up action.
 FID+SA is used for learning purposes.
-The followed table also describes how to learning in the dynamic MAC table when VLAN table has done a look-up and the static MAC table without a valid entry.
+The following table also describes learning in the dynamic MAC table when the VLAN table has done a look-up in the static MAC table without a valid entry.

-DA Found in Static MAC Table Use FID Flag?
+DA found in Static MAC table USE FID Flag?
 FID Match?
-DA+FID Found in Dynamic MAC Table Action No Don't care Don't care No Broadcast to the membership ports defined in the VLAN table bit [11:7].
-No Don't care Don't care Yes Send to the destination port defined in the dynamic MAC table bit [57:55].
-Yes 0 Don't care Don't care Send to the destination port(s) defined in the static MAC table bit [52:48].
-Yes 1 No No Broadcast to the membership ports defined in the VLAN table bit [11:7].
-Yes 1 No Yes Send to the destination port defined in the dynamic MAC table bit [57:55].
-Yes 1 Yes Don't care Send to the destination port(s) defined in the static MAC table bit [52:48].
+DA+FID found in Dynamic MAC table Action No Do Not care Do Not care No Broadcast to the membership ports defined in the VLAN table bit[11:7].
+No Do Not care Do Not care Yes Send to the destination port defined in the dynamic MAC table bit[57:55].
+Yes 0 Do Not care Do Not care Send to the destination port(s) defined in the static MAC table bit[52:48].
+Yes 1 No No Broadcast to the membership ports defined in the VLAN table bit[11:7].
+Yes 1 No Yes Send to the destination port defined in the dynamic MAC table bit[57:55].
+Yes 1 Yes Do Not care Send to the destination port(s) defined in the static MAC table bit[52:48].

-Table 6.
+Table 8.
 FID+DA Look-Up in the VLAN Mode

-SA+FID Found in Dynamic MAC Table I Action
+SA+FID found in Dynamic MAC table Action

 No The SA+FID will be learned into the dynamic table.

 Yes Time stamp will be updated.

-Table 7.
+Table 9.
 FID+SA Look-Up in the VLAN Mode

-Advanced VLAN features are also supported in KSZ8895MLU, such as "VLAN ingress filtering" and "discard non PVID" defined in bits [6:5] of the port Register Control 2.
+Advanced VLAN features are also supported in KSZ8895MQ/RQ/FMQ, such as "VLAN ingress filtering" and "discard non PVID" defined in bits [6:5] of the port Register Control 2.
 These features can be controlled on a port basis.